How to Read OBD2 Live Data: Parameters, Normal Ranges, and What Each Value Means (2026)

 Normal operating range is typically 90 to 105°C (195 to 220°F).
 Most thermostats open between 87°C and 95°C (190 to 200°F), depending on the engine.A few things to watch for:

 Temperature that never reaches 87°C. The thermostat is stuck open.
-Your engine is running cooler than designed, which means richer fuel mixture, more fuel consumption, and more wear.
-It also means your heater probably doesn't blow very hot in winter.
+Your engine is running cooler than designed: richer fuel mixture, higher fuel consumption, accelerated wear.
+Your heater probably doesn't blow very hot in winter either.
 This is common and often goes unnoticed because the dashboard gauge looks "fine."
 Temperature that climbs past 110°C (230°F).
 Something's wrong with cooling.
 Could be a failing water pump, stuck-closed thermostat, blocked radiator, or non-functioning electric fan.
 Live data gives you time to react before the needle finally pegs and you're stranded.
 Temperature that drops suddenly while driving.
 The thermostat is intermittently sticking open.
 You'll feel this as the heater going cold for a bit, then warming back up.The ECT PID is also critical context for other readings.
 Fuel trims behave differently on a cold engine.
 O2 sensors don't activate until the exhaust reaches operating temperature.
 Knowing the actual coolant temp tells you whether other readings are trustworthy yet.

 Oxygen sensors sit in the exhaust stream and measure how much unburned oxygen is present.
 They're central to how the ECM manages fuel trims.